Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/transform_control/transform_orientations.rst

 .. figure:: /images/Orientations-BasicSetup.jpg

-   To demonstrate the various behaviors, we add some colors to the default cube, rotate it -15º along its local z- and x-axes, and we scale its "y" face down.
+   To demonstrate the various behaviors, we add some colors to the default cube, rotate it ?15? along its local Z- and X Axes, and we scale its "y" face down.

 Please note two things: